Masļenki border incident

-The Masļenki border incident (Masļenku robežincidents) was an attack by Soviet NKVD troops on 15 June 1940 against the Latvian border posts in the district of Abrene at the then Latvian-Soviet border on the eve of the Soviet occupation of Latvia.
+The Masļenki border incident (Masļenku robežincidents) was an attack by Soviet NKVD troops on 15 June 1940 against the Latvian border posts in the district of Abrene at the then Latvian–Soviet border on the eve of the Soviet occupation of Latvia.

 The incident in fact consisted of three separate nearly simultaneously launched attacks on Latvian border posts by Soviet forces at the early dawn of June 15, 1940.
 Two border posts were actually attacked while another already ongoing attack was suspended.
-As a result, 3 border guards and 2 civilians were killed; 37 were kidnapped and brought to USSR as hostages.
+As a result, 3 border guards and 2 civilians were killed; 37 were kidnapped and brought to the USSR as hostages.

 Background

-Before the occupation in 1940, Latvia's border with the USSR ("eastern border") was 352 km long.
+Before the occupation in 1940, Latvia's border with the USSR was 352 km long.
 Already since 1920, various military structures had been formed for its protection.
-The most recent, dating from 1935, was the Border Guard Brigade, of which three battalions- the First Dagda, the Second Zilupe and the Third Abrene Battalion- were stationed along the eastern border.
-Each battalion was divided into four companies, twelve platoons, thirty-six patrols and twelve reserve patrols.
+The most recent, dating from 1935, was the Border Guard Brigade, of which three battalions - the 1st Dagda, the 2nd Zilupe and the 3rd Abrene Battalion - were stationed along the border.
+Each battalion was divided into 4 companies, 12 platoons, 36 patrols and 12 reserve patrols.
 Each patrol guarded a section of the border approximately 3,2 km long.

-Shortly before the occupation of Latvia by the Red Army on June 17, 1940 Soviet Special Forces units carried out previously planned acts of provocation on Estonian and Latvian territory.
+Shortly before the occupation of Latvia by the Red Army on June 17, 1940, Soviet Special Forces units carried out previously planned acts of provocation on Estonian and Latvian territory.
 At dawn on June 15, there were attacks on three border patrols of the Third Abrene Battalion.
-One of them- the second patrol of the First Company showed resistance and eventually three border guards and two civilians were killed, patrol building burned and many others brought to Soviet Union as hostages.
+One of them - the 2nd patrol of the 1st Company showed resistance and eventually three border guards and two civilians were killed, patrol building burned and many others brought to the Soviet Union as hostages.

 Soviet attacks on Latvian border guards on June 15, 1940

 The Soviets attacked two Latvian border outposts on June 15, 1940 and called off an additional planned attack.
 The most notorious attack was on Masļenki border post at 02:30, which resulted in death of 3 border guards and 2 civilians and facilities burnt down, as well as several persons being kidnapped.
 Several persons who were either kidnapped or left behind were wounded.

-Another attack on border post Šmaiļi at 3:00, which resulted in kidnapping of border guards and civilians, including inhabitants of near-by homes.
-Children as young as 1 year were kidnapped.

-Third attack on border post Žuguri was called off when NKVD attackers realized that they were spotted.
+Another attack occurred on Šmaiļi border post at 3:00, which resulted in the kidnapping of border guards and civilians, including inhabitants of near-by homes.
+Children as young as 1 year were taken.
+A third attack on Žuguri border post was called off when the NKVD realized that they were spotted.